lukepistrol/Pexels-Swift/Sources/PexelsSwift/Documentation.docc/Getting-Started.md

 In the code above you can see we get `photos` and `metadata` from our result in the `.success` case.

 - **photos** is an array of ``PSPhoto``.
-- **metadata** is a struct ``PSMetaData`` which contains some information for paging like the current page, results per page, the URL to the next/previous page and the number of total results.
+- **metadata** is a struct ``PSPagingInfo`` which contains some information for paging like the current page, results per page, the URL to the next/previous page and the number of total results.

 ### Get the Image URL